TCU-ClassifAI/classifAI-engine/docs/configuration.md

 More information about how to set up your API key for the GPT models can be found in the [OpenAI documentation](https://github.com/openai/openai-python)
 Note that using GPT requires MONEYS.

 Note that `UPLOAD_FOLDER` is the directory where the raw audio files are stored.
-This is relative to `src/` so the default is `src/raw_audio/`.
+This is relative to `root` so the default is `classifAI-engine/raw_audio/`.

 ## Server configuration